Usbac/wolff/docs/cache.md

 `delete(string $dir)`

 Deletes the specified cache file.

+This method returns `true` if the file has been successfully deleted, `false` otherwise.

 ```php
 Cache::delete('home');
 ```

-That will delete the home cache file (`cache/tmp_home.php`).
+That will delete the home cache file (`cache/home.tmp`).

 ### Clear